Claimant – Yuriy Malykh, respondent – Maria Nefedova (also - CEO), members of NPO 'Fakel-M', OOO, holding 50% shares each.

 Courts refer to this reasoning fairly often rejecting claims just because they did not want to dig into relations of equal shareholders.
 Fakel-M case was not an exception.
 Supreme Court, however, explained that equal distribution of shares as such is not a reason for such rejection.
 It is necessary to figure out breaches committed by each founder and how these facts affected the company.
 In the second round, the court nontheless did found grounds to exclude one of the shareholders.

 Such an approach is justified.
 Despite mutual pretences and failure to reach a compromise shareholders shall act lawfully, in good faith and without damaging the business.
 Where one of them stands on the way of the business, while the second one, although committing breaches, did not cause any damage to the company – the latter shall have the possibility to protect himself by means of a claim on exclusion of the saboteur from the company.
+All analytics

 Теперь вы будете получать уведомления только о тех событиях,